 The U.S. has one of the highest maternal mortality rates in the developed world, with women of color especially at risk.
 Dr. Robyn R. Jones, Senior Medical Director at Johnson & Johnson, is determined to change that and find ways to address this urgent crisis.

 Put simply, the facts are troubling: Black people in the United States are more likely to have serious illnesses such as cancer, heart disease, hypertension and diabetes.

 The U.S. also has one of the highest maternal mortality rates in the developed world, with women of color especially at risk.
 Black women are three to four times more likely to die from pregnancy- or childbirth-related complications compared to white women.

 Something needs to be done now.

-It's a conversation that needs to continue in order for this global public health issue to be addressed, so we sat down with Dr. Jones to learn more about the reasons for these disparities, how women of color can advocate for themselves—and what Johnson & Johnson is doing to help improve maternal health outcomes for Black mothers and their babies.
+It’s a conversation that needs to continue in order for this global public health issue to be addressed.
+We sat down with Dr. Jones to learn more about the reasons for these disparities, how women of color can advocate for themselves—and what Johnson & Johnson is doing to help improve maternal health outcomes for Black mothers and their babies.

 When we talk about racial disparities in maternal health, what does that mean?
 Why are Black women at such increased risk?